Is RobustBench/AutoAttack a suitable Benchmark for Adversarial Robustness?: Methods

 \subsection{Measuring the Success of Adversarial Attacks}

-{\it RobustBench}, like most of the benchmarks in literature regarding adversarial robustness, uses a \textit{Robust Accuracy}~\cite{Croce2020RobustBench}~ measure to compare different methods.
-However, this approach does not fit our evaluation scheme, since we are aiming to measure the success of adversarial samples under defence in order to obtain a more realistic view on the practical impact of the applied attacks.
+{\it RobustBench}, like most of the benchmarks in the literature regarding adversarial robustness, uses a \textit{Robust Accuracy}~\cite{Croce2020RobustBench}~ measure to compare different methods.
+However, this approach does not fit our evaluation scheme, since we are aiming to measure the success of adversarial samples under defense to obtain a more realistic view of the practical impact of the applied attacks.
 Therefore, we reformulate the robustness measures and report two different indicators:

 \paragraph{Attack Success Rate (ASR)}

 The {\it \ac{asr}} in \cref{eq:asr} is calculated as